-Sales are the lifeline for any successful business, and even the biggest companies need to constantly find ways to attract more customers.
-Whether your business sales are through the roof or not, it’s always worth reading up to find new ways to sell.
-Here’s a great handful of ways we found to increase sales:
+Sales are the lifeline for any successful business, and even the biggest companies need to constantly find ways to attract new customers.
+Whether your business sales are through the roof or not, it’s always worth reading up to discover new ways to sell.
+Here’s 5 ways to increase sales:

-- Reduce Payment Terms – It’s easy for businesses starting out to agree on lengthy payment terms to keep their customers happy, but this can be detrimental to both parties.
+It’s easy for businesses starting out to agree on lengthy payment terms to keep their customers happy, but this can be detrimental to both parties.
 If you feel overworked and underpaid, the quality of your product could suffer which starts a downward spiral.
 Consider reducing your payment terms.
-For example, from 60 to 30 days.
+For example, from 30 to 14 days.

-- Make it easy to pay – This is the age of convenience, and people will almost always opt for the more convenient option.
-If you only accept cash or bank transfer, your customers might take longer to pay due to the inconvenience.
+This is the age of convenience, and people will almost always pay you via the easiest option.
+If you only accept cheques or bank transfers, your customers might take longer to pay due to the inconvenience.
 Worst still, they might even decide to work with your competitor if they have easier payment methods.
 Consider accepting credit cards, paypal, online payments etc.

 It’s not easy managing business cash flow, but we found the trick is to get to know your company and it’s customers.
 When are your sales at their highest?
 When are your sales lower?
 When do your customers usually pay?